Milaca, Minnesota: ALC

 The Milaca School District has an alternative high school that is separate from the main high school.
 The Milaca ALC (Area Learning Center) aims to educate students who need to repeat classes or have other life challenges and require a different education style and format.
 The ALC enrolls approximately 40 to 50 students ages 16–19, with four fully licensed high school teachers.
 Students can earn .5 credits per class in one quarter, as opposed to .5 credits per class in one semester at the high school.
 Classes are longer: an hour and a half for day classes and two hours for after-school classes.
 Several required courses can be completed as an independent study under the guidance and direction of the classroom teacher.
 The ALC offers no extracurricular activities, but students can participate in extra courses and activities at the main high school.
 While the majority of Milaca ALC students live within the Milaca School District, students from outside the district can enroll and earn credits for graduation.
 The ALC is many students' last chance to earn a high school diploma.

 Infrastructure

-Transportation

 Milaca is served by the Milaca Municipal Airport.